17xande/pi-player/README.md

 `media-visuals.mount`\
 Take note of that mount service for later.

+Edit the udev daemon systemd file to allow `usbmount` to automatically mount usb drives:

+`sudo vim /lib/systemd/system/systemd/systemd-udevd.service`

+Set `MountFlags=slave` to `MountFlags=shared`

+Reboot the Pi: `sudo reboot`
+You can test by connecting a usb stick and verify that the contents of the usb can be found at location `/media/usb`.

 [Install GO](https://golang.org/doc/install)\
 Get the pi-player project: `go get github.com/17xande/pi-player`\
 Update the *location* and *directory* settings in the `config.json` file.
 Leave the remote options as they are: